|Established||4 Witchrite 1454|

 - Iogo Swifthammer, dwarf iron smith on Soot Street.
 Superior weapons, good prices are given to the House of Vrankalli

-- Lady Ospill, Tragaran knight of Black Sun.
+- Lady Ospill, Tragaran knight of the Entropic Guard.
 She was a training partner in his youth.
 Good for political knowledge.
 Rumored that one of the Council of Nine members is her ancient grandfather.

 - Pitdas, Elf merchant, House Qualinost

 Tithias was a coward and a thief.
 He was caught stealing from party treasure and executed by my goblin slave.
 He appeared much older than his age due to 14 years of slavery in Undercity and exposure to the deep rocks of Gandûm-Thûr.
 I should have never wasted the five gold pieces to buy his freedom.
 His mother, Siganbar of Clan Khazûr-Kûn was a Mîmêk priest/assassin and notable whore of Undercity's dirtier parts.
 She was a member of the Outer Ring Rebellious, a faction that seeks to end Mîmêk slavery in Undercity.